erochest/ribot/README.md

 * `!log off` — turn off logging for the user.
 * `!log on` — turn on logging for the user.
 * `!echo STRING` — echo back.
+* `!search QUERY` — search the log of messages.

+# Search Queries

+The search queries are at the moment intentionally simple.
+At some point in the future, I may add one or two facets (`nick` or `date` come to mind), but at the moment, it simply allows you to include a list of terms, possibly with wild-cards, to search for.

+For example, here are some queries and what they would search for:

+* `youtube` — any messages with the term *youtube*;
+* `youtube video` — any messages with both terms *youtube* and *video*;
+* `youtube video*` — any messages with both the term *youtube* and any terms beginning with *video*.

 # TODOs